gitlabhq/gitlabhq/doc/administration/job_artifacts.md

 1. Save the file and [restart GitLab][] for the changes to take effect.

+---

+**Using Object Store**

+The previously mentioned methods use the local disk to store artifacts.
+However, there is the option to use object stores like AWS' S3.
+To do this, set the `object_store` flag to true in your `gitlab.rb`.
+This relies on valid AWS credentials to be configured already.
+Please note, that enabling this feature will have the effect that artifacts are _not_ browsable anymore through the web interface.

 ## Set the maximum file size of the artifacts

 Provided the artifacts are enabled, you can change the maximum file size of the